-Hospital for Special Care has 200 beds and is licensed as a Long-Term Acute Care Hospital (LTAC).
-The Hospital services patients with chronic respiratory diseases from spinal cord/neuromuscular disorders, COPD, chronic ventilator dependency and long term weaning from mechanical ventilation.
+Hospital for Special Care has 200 beds and is licensed as a Long-Term Acute Care Hospital.
+The hospital services patients with chronic respiratory diseases from spinal cord/neuromuscular disorders, chronic obstructive pulmonary disease, chronic ventilator dependency, and long-term weaning from mechanical ventilation.
 Acute rehabilitation is also provided.
-Our fellows have the option to spend time at HSC as an elective during their training.
+You have the option to spend time at this location as an elective during training.

 Chest and Critical Care Radiology

 As radiographic studies are a critical part of our pulmonary and critical care medicine, learning how to interpret radiographic studies of the thorax is critical.
-Fellows meet on a daily basis in the thoracic radiology suite and read films with the thoracic radiology service.
+You can meet daily in the thoracic radiology suite and read films with the thoracic radiology service.

-From 7 p.m. to 7 a.m., experienced intensivists and nurses support ICU patients in area affiliated hospitals from the secure InSight Clinical Center.
-The tele-ICU team collaborates with the bedside care team, reviews the EMR, monitors vital signs and laboratory data to identify concerning trends.
+From 7 p.m. to 7 a.m., experienced intensivists and nurses support intensive care unit patients in area-affiliated hospitals from the secure InSight Clinical Center.
+The tele-ICU team collaborates with the bedside care team, reviews the electronic medical record, monitors vital signs and laboratory data to identify concerning trends.
 Specialized audio and video equipment allows for a seamless interface.
-Given that tele-ICU has become a reality in many parts of the country, CCM fellows with interest are given the opportunity to spend some nights at the ‘bunker’ to learn about how care is delivered and participate in QI projects.
+Given that tele-ICU has become a reality in many parts of the country, you are given the opportunity to spend some nights at the ‘bunker’ to learn about how care is delivered and participate in quality improvement projects.

-A number of didactic opportunities are available to fellows.
-Fellows present cases (in rotation with fellows from Pulmonary Critical Care) to faculty discussants at the weekly State Chest Conference.
-Weekly core content lectures on a variety of topics relevant to critical care medicine follow.
-Conference time is protected for fellows, unless extreme clinical circumstances mandate otherwise.
-Each of the individual ICUs have educational lectures for the fellows.
+Several didactic opportunities are available to you as a fellow.
+You will present cases (in rotation with fellows from Pulmonary Critical Care) to faculty discussants at the weekly Yale PCCSM Grand Rounds.
+Weekly core content lectures on a variety of topics relevant to critical care medicine fellows.
+Conference time is protected for fellows unless extreme clinical circumstances mandate otherwise.
+In addition, each of the individual ICUs have educational lectures for the fellows.

 A variety of other educational opportunities occur at the various teaching sites.
-These include daily teaching rounds in all ICUs (which are regularly led by either the fellow or attending physician), YNHH-YSC Multidisciplinary monthly journal club, Medical Grand Rounds.
+These include daily teaching rounds in all ICUs (which are regularly led by either the fellow or attending physician), YNHH-YSC Multidisciplinary monthly journal club, and the Department of Internal Medicine’s Medical Grand Rounds.